tpathre/EAVR-DEMO-DDW/README.md

 C:/Users/../../../prerequisites/

-## Settings for Unity
+## For Unity

 1. Open the unity-EAVR-DEMO-DDW Project with Unity 2019.4.36f1 version.
 2. Press the play button.
 The instructions on how to use the demonstration are visible and guide the user to proceed ahead.
 3. The demonstration has been configured for the primary buttons "X" on the left and "A" on the right touch controller.